Iraqi Armed Forces: Legal standing

 Article 9 of the Constitution of Iraq establishes the legal basis of the Iraqi Armed Forces.

 Much of the wording of Article 9 draws upon Article 27 of the 2004 Transitional Administrative Law.

 Part A, First Section, Article 9 states that 'The Iraqi armed forces and security services will be composed of the components of the Iraqi people with due consideration given to their balance and representation without discrimination or exclusion.
 They shall be subject to the control of the civilian authority, shall defend Iraq, shall not be used as an instrument to oppress the Iraqi people, shall not interfere in political affairs, and shall have no role in the transfer of authority.'
 Parts B and C prohibit the formation of military militias outside the framework of the armed forces and prohibit armed forces personnel from standing for political office or campaigning for political candidates.
 Part C expressively notes that military personnel are allowed to vote in elections.
 Part E expressively states the Iraqi Government's commitment to the respect and implementation of Iraq's international obligations regarding the non-proliferation, non-development, nonproduction, and non-use of nuclear, chemical, and biological weapons.
 The Second Section says that military service shall be regulated by law.

+The prime minister acts as the commander-in-chief (Article 78 of the constitution), and the president’s role is strictly ceremonial and honorary, such as awarding medals and decorations on the recommendation of the commander-in-chief (Article 73).
+The appointment of the chief of staff is approved by the Council of Representatives of Iraq after being appointed by the Council of Ministers which is headed by the commander-in-chief (prime minister).

 Iraq's legislation on defence dates from the Coalition Provisional Authority period of 2003–2004.
 CPA Order 22 established the New Iraqi Army on August 18, 2003, and CPA Order 67 renamed the New Iraqi Army the Iraqi Armed Forces on March 21, 2004.
 In the process, the New Iraqi Army was expanded to include an Army, Air Force, Coastal Defense Force, reserve forces, and other elements.

 Iraq does not appear to have publicly issued a national defence review or white paper.
 Much of defence policy since 2003 has been set by the United States.
 For example, one mission objective for Multi-National Force-Iraq was an "Iraq that has a security force that can maintain domestic order and deny Iraq as a safe haven for terrorists".
 To do this, the U.S. aimed to train and equip Iraq's security forces and gradually transition security responsibilities to them.
 In 2010 there are at least three major defence tasks.
 They are the suppression of the insurgency, the resolution of the Kurdish Peshmerga forces' status in relation to the Iraqi Armed Forces themselves, and longer-term, the growth of the armed forces so that they can defend Iraq from external threats.